adrts-iscte/Jaid/README.md

 ## Citing Jaid

-If you use Jaid in an academic work we would be really glad if you cite our seminal paper using the following bibtex:
+If you use Jaid in an academic work you can refer to the following paper, which describes the main ideas behind Jaid:

 ```
 @inproceedings{Teles23,